 1. Favorite Characters

 Fantasyland is a wonderful place to meet favorite characters.
-Pose with Mickey and his pals at Pete’s Silly Sideshow at Storybook Circus, or discover Alice and the Mad Hatter in the area of the Mad Tea Party.
+Pose with Donald, Goofy, Minnie and Daisy at Pete’s Silly Sideshow at Storybook Circus, or discover Alice and the Mad Hatter in the area of the Mad Tea Party.
 The Thotful Spot is a great place to meet up with Winnie the Pooh and Tigger, and flex your muscles with Gaston at Belle’s Village Courtyard.

 2. Classic Attractions